 Is Christ alone sufficient for our security on the earth (and in Heaven)?
 Is He actually the Lord who provides?
 Shall we indeed know no want and fear no evil?

 No individual can serve both God and money.
 Money appears to make us independent of God; therefore, the love of it is the root of all evil.
 The conquering saint does God’s will whether or not he can understand how the necessary means for survival will be forthcoming.

 The soldiers of Christ march forward at the sound of the trumpet.
 They trust Christ to meet their needs.
 They will not be stopped by their inability to see the future.
 They know what God has stated.
 That is sufficient for them.

 Christ Himself is our Security.
 Christ Himself is our Guarantee of always having as much protection as we need, as much home as we need, as much comfort and independence as we need, as much money as we need.

 Christ Himself is our Confidence in the future.
 He is central in the hearts and minds of the saints in the realm of security.
 In Christ, Eden is restored.
 Paradise is regained.

-The Lord is my rock, and my fortress, and my deliverer, my God, my strength, in whom I will trust, my buckler, and the horn of my salvation, and my high tower.
+The LORD is my rock and my fortress and my deliverer; My God, my strength, in whom I will trust; My shield and the horn of my salvation, my stronghold.
 (Psalms 18:2)

-But my God shall supply all your need according to his riches in glory by Christ Jesus.
+And my God shall supply all your need according to His riches in glory by Christ Jesus.
 (Philippians 4:19)